hmmm, this is giving me ideas.

 without border guards, or any indication at all that you had passed from one country to the next,

 if you car could make it.

-Another older van in Tampa, Florida that made several daring trips including the now infamous spring break to "the Keys", and into the Ocala National Forest.
+Another friends older (Chevy?) van in Tampa, Florida that made several daring trips including the now infamous spring break to "the Keys", and into the Ocala National Forest.

-The great music (fm, tapes - old skool), the older-still worn out shock induced "fun ride", various fluid leaks needing watching, the ever present smell only an older engine makes, and the heat it produces through that thin metal veil that separates the passengers from the churn.
+With great music (fm, tapes - old skool), the older-still worn out shock induced "fun ride", various fluid leaks needing watching, the ever present smell only an older engine makes, and the heat it produces through that thin metal cover that separates the passengers from the churn and smell.
 And most of all the thrill of not knowing how soon something else would break.